RolandM99/My-personal-portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # My Portfolio
-> This repo contains the first version of my personal portfolio create from microverse.
+> This is my first version of my personal portfolio create from microverse.
+This project was build with HTML/CSS and some basics of JavaScript.
 ## 1. Mobile phone View:
 ![screenshot](./mobile-screenshot.png)